Hard times at brokerages spell good times for headhunters

-NEW YORK (Reuters) - Veteran brokers are defecting from Wall Street’s biggest banks this year at an unusually high clip, and the turmoil has created a silver lining for one group: headhunters.
+NEW YORK, Oct 16 (Reuters) - Veteran brokers are defecting from Wall Street’s biggest banks this year at an unusually high clip, and the turmoil has created a silver lining for one group: headhunters.

 Many senior advisers at brokerage arms of major banks say they are considering jumping ship for the first time, frustrated by problems plaguing their parent companies, from credit rating downgrades to staff cutbacks to bothersome technology changes.